stianjsu/messeption/readme.md

 - The project use a 'modular' approach for organising files

+**In order to start the application in gitpod use mvn javafx:run in messeption/ui**
 ## Repository structure:
 - In the 'Messeption' folder you can find the project